 Is diabetes serious?

 Diabetes is serious because it never goes away and because you must take proper care of yourself to stay healthy.
-But that does not mean you can't live a normal life!
+However, that doesn't mean you can't live a normal life!
 People with diabetes can do almost anything that people without diabetes can do.
 You just need to take special care with your diet, exercise, and medication in a way that other people your age might not need to.

 The longer you have diabetes, the higher your risk for certain problems like heart disease, poor vision, kidney disease, and circulatory problems.
-The better you keep your blood sugar under control, the better chance you have of delaying or preventing these problems when you are older.
+The better you keep your blood sugar under control, the better chance you have of delaying or preventing these problems when you're older.